lemonase/lemonase.github.io/content/posts/locating-commands.md

 ### Getting Bearings

 Although the FHS standard exists and is mostly conformed to, there are near infinite ways to layout a Linux file system.
-Executables can be **anywhere**
+Executables can be **anywhere**.
+On Windows, the %PATH% variable is still important for doing command line stuff, but most of the time programs are launched from Explorer, and the complexity of "which program do I use to open a file" is stored in the Regsitry or in context menus and can be edited accordingly.